mdeblaauw/lightSwitcher/README.md

 Requirements: AWS account and Python 3.

+TODO Links from which inspiration is drawn from.

 ## Setup Snowboy model for hot word detection

 You can use the Snowboy resources from this repo or set it up yourself using the following steps: